 - 180 days for Category 3 patients

-If you exceed the relevant limit the hospital will contact you to discuss your plan for surgery.
+However, if you exceed the relevant limit the hospital will contact you to discuss your plan for surgery.
 If your circumstances change and you are once again available for surgery you should notify the hospital as soon as possible.

 What if my condition gets worse?

-If you feel your condition has changed you should contact your surgeon or GP for advice.
+Of course, if you feel your condition has changed you should contact your surgeon or GP for advice.